 Today we rest at Sakteng exploring its beauty.
-In the morning, we visit the village, local homes, temple, meet with people and witness the lifestyle and unique living culture of this ethnic group.
+In the morning, we visit the village, local homes, temple, meet with people, and witness the lifestyle and unique living culture of this ethnic group.
 In the afternoon, we watch the cultural show performed by locals.
-Brokpas have a unique yak and ache lhamo dances.
+Brokpas have unique yak and ache Lhamo dances.
 We can also try the local liquor with a special ceremony.
 Overnight in Sakteng.

 Day 09: Sakten-Joenkhar Teng (Approx. 17km, 6-7 hours trek)